-1. Ellicottville Central School will not be able to transport all students to school in one bus run until such point that guidance will allow for less than 6 foot social distancing both on the bus and in the school.
+- 1. Ellicottville Central School will not be able to transport all students to school in one bus run until such point that guidance will allow for less than 6 foot reduced social distancing both on the bus and in the school. - 2.
+The District will ask parents to consider dropping off and picking up their child/children to avoid overcrowding on the buses and, in turn allowing all students to attend school in-person.